Semisimple characters for inner froms I: GL_n(D): Semisimple Strata

-We need to refine the intertwining and conjugacy theorem for simple strata, Theorem~\ref{thmINtImplConSimpleD}, more precisely we need to control the valuation of the conjugating element to generalize Theorem~\ref{thmINtImplConSimpleD} to intertwining semisimple strata.
-The solution is motivated by Theorem~\ref{thmequivalentToSameEmbedType}.
+We need to refine the intertwining and conjugacy theorem for simple strata, Proposition~\ref{propINtImplConSimpleD}, more precisely we need to control the valuation of the conjugating element to generalize Proposition~\ref{propINtImplConSimpleD} to intertwining semisimple strata.
+The solution is motivated by Proposition~\ref{propequivalentToSameEmbedType}.
 For a product of field extensions~$E=\prod_iE_i$ of~$F$ we define the residue-algebra to be the product of the residue fields